hkoosha/zte_ipv6_fix/README.md

 ## Important Notice:

 I do not take responsibility for anything, including but not limited to:
 Violating operator laws, bricking your modem, your local laws, any harm or loss caused by using the provided script.
 Read the GPL license provided with the script.

-## The original issue with the modem, TL;DR
+### TL;DR How to fix the modem? (run the script)

+Run the provided script on a linux or Mac (not tested) connected to the modem and it will de-suck the modem.
+The script is automation of some telnet commands.<br>
+It requires that you install `expect` and `telnet` on your machine.

+You wont have connection drops, very high ping time, connection hanging and... anymore.

+### What's wrong with it anyway?

 ZTE modem operates terribly in IPv6 mode (aka, it sucks beyong your imagination).
 Even if you disable IPv6 mode in connecting devices, it still sucks.
 You can disable IPv6 on the modem using the provided script.

 Disabling IPv6 on the modem, ping time (of an (almost) near servers) is reduced from 120 - 170ms to 50 - 55ms.
 Connection are not dropped anymore.
 And many many other issues are simply resolved.

-The script is automation of some telnet commands.
-It requires that you install `expect` and `telnet` on your machine.

-## TODO
+## ======== Further Details ==========

-Totally kill and destroy and abolish the tr069 service running on the modem.
+TODO: Totally kill and destroy and abolish the tr069 service running on the modem.
 :middle_finger

-## ======== Further Details ==========

 My modem is originally locked by the operator (MTN-Irancell).
 I don't know if there is a problem with the operator handling IPv6 or the modem itself.
 In anycase, it works just fine using IPv4 only.

 The printed version on back of my modem is Irancell-MF810, there are no signs of ZTE anywhere.
 Looking at the source code of admin page, you can see ZTE copyright phrase commented out.
 A text file `/etc/version` says the modem version (ZTE/zx297520) a little birdy said it is same as MF903 (I googled actually).

-### Is it possible to unlock the modem?
+#### Is it possible to unlock the modem?

 Probably, flashing an unlocked firmware should do it.
 I don't know if the binary firmware is available anywhere but there is a link to ZTE-Opensource, and it contains source code for compiling firmware of some of their modems.
 Today I looked again, there was no such thing anymore.
 At least for MF903.

-## ========= Technical Details Or, Let Me In ==========
+### ========= Technical Details Or, Let Me In ==========

 credentials: root:*anything* OR admin:admin<br>
 command: `telnet 192.168.1.1 4719 -ladmin`